Scope & Usage

 Mandatory options for SMAP snp-seq

-SMAP snp-seq only needs a reference sequence and known SNP positions.
+SMAP snp-seq only needs a reference sequence and known SNP positions to target.

 See tabs below for command line options and specific filter options.